 Clinical follow-up including examination and a CBC with differential count should be performed monthly for up to 6 months, then every 3 months for 1 year, then every 6 months for 2 years, and subsequently once a year.

 Cure rates are highest in patients aged <60 years with favorable cytogenetic features and no unfavorable molecular features who achieve rapid CR during induction therapy.
 Combination chemotherapy alone may achieve cure in some favorable-risk patients with AML (60% cure rate).
-In selected low-risk adult patients highly intensive chemotherapy regimens may produce 5-year survival rates of 40%, while HSCT is associated with >60% cure rates in eligible patients who survive to transplantation and who do not die as a result of transplantation.
+In selected low-risk adult patients highly intensive chemotherapy regimens may produce 5-year survival rates of 40%, while HSCT is associated with >60% cure rates in eligible patients who survive to transplant and who do not die as a result of transplant.
 In other individuals, who constitute the majority of the patient population, cure rates are 10% to 15%.